-The Department of Planning, Industry and Environment and the Department of Primary Industries Water (DPI Water) are partnering to develop rural floodplain management plans.
+The Department of Planning, Industry and Environment – Water (DPIE – Water) is developing rural floodplain management plans.
 This is part of the transition from rural floodplain management planning under Part 8 of the Water Act 1912 to the Water Management Act 2000.

 Rural floodplain management plans contain rules and set out management zones to coordinate approval of new flood works or approval of amendments to existing flood works.

 Healthy Floodplains Project

-The Healthy Floodplains Project is funded by the Australian Government’s Sustainable Rural Water Use and Infrastructure Program as part of the implementation of the Murray–Darling Basin Plan in New South Wales.
+The NSW Healthy Floodplains Project is funded by the Australian Government’s Sustainable Rural Water Use and Infrastructure Program as part of the implementation of the Murray–Darling Basin Plan in New South Wales.

 The NSW Healthy Floodplains Project aims to reform water management in the northern basin floodplains of New South Wales.

 A major component of the project is to streamline existing rural floodplain management planning processes by providing more consistency in planning outcomes, and a greater focus on environmental considerations in rural areas of the Murray–Darling Basin.

-For more information, visit DPI Water’s healthy floodplains page.
+For more information, visit DPIE – Water’s Healthy Floodplains Project webpage.